Scientists building tech for science.

 Sean Manion is a neuroscientist with two decades of federal research and science policy experience.
 In 2017 he moved to the tech sector to explore blockchain and artificial intelligence applications in science and medicine.
 He co-founded the section Blockchain for Science at the journal Frontiers in Blockchain in 2018 and co-authored the book Blockchain for Medical Research (CRC Press, 2020).
 He currently serves as adjunct faculty in the Psychology Department at Duquesne University and as co-editor of the section Systems Concepts, Theory and Policy in Biology and Medicine at the journal Frontiers in Systems Biology.

-Kris Rockwell works at the intersection of venture capital, technology, and non-profit initiatives.
-After spending over fifteen years in the eLearning field, he went on to lead the S. Kent Rockwell Foundation, supporting initiatives in conservation, entrepreneurship, and addiction recovery.
-He currently serves as Head of Product Development at Play Piper, Inc., an edtech company based in San Francisco, and is the founder of AoS Ventures, a Pittsburgh-based venture capital group focused on startups in AI, robotics, and blockchain.
-Kris also serves on the boards of the Bonefish & Tarpon Trust, the National Deer Association, The Kiski School, and the Minority Outdoor Alliance.
+Kris Rockwell operates at the intersection of venture capital, emerging technology, and philanthropic leadership.
+With more than fifteen years of experience in the eLearning industry, he subsequently led the S. Kent Rockwell Foundation, advancing initiatives in conservation, entrepreneurship, and addiction recovery.
+He currently serves as President of the Kris Rockwell Foundation, Founder of AoS Ventures — a Pittsburgh-based venture capital firm — Head of Product Development at Play Piper, Inc., a San Francisco-based edtech company, and Co-Founder of Praxis Science, which applies artificial intelligence and blockchain technologies to decentralized scientific research.
+Kris also serves on the boards of the Bonefish & Tarpon Trust, The Kiski School, and Indifly.
+He is currently pursuing a PhD in Information Systems and Communications at Robert Morris University.